infinitepower18/StartWSA/README.md

 # Start WSA
 Start the Windows Subsystem for Android with one click.

+**NOTE:** Development of the project has ended as similar functionality has been implemented in the new [WSA System Control](https://github.com/infinitepower18/WSA-SystemControl) application.

 ## Download
 Download the app from the [releases page](https://github.com/infinitepower18/StartWSA/releases/latest) and sideload it into WSA.
 You can use [WSA Sideloader](https://github.com/infinitepower18/WSA-Sideloader) to simplify the process.